huanhulan/integration-blog/_posts/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers.md

 ![A category consists of 3 objects and their morphisms](/integration-blog/assets/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers/3_objs_category.png)

 An agile reader might ask: Why do we need identity?
 The answer is that it's like 0 when studying addition, which does nothing but significant: because once you have it, you can do algebras.
-The identity morphisms in category theory usually does nothing, [but all important concept of isomorphism relies for its definition on the concept of identity morphism][2]:
+The identity morphisms in category theory usually does nothing, [but the concept of isomorphism relies for its definition on the concept of identity morphism][2]:

 > Given objects *A* and *B* in a category ***C***, an isomorphism is a morphism ƒ: A → B that has an inverse, i.e. there exists a morphism g: B → A with ƒ∘g = 1<sub>B</sub> and g∘ƒ = 1<sub>A</sub>.